betehess/my-pelican/website/content/why-ldpatch.md

 And finally, after the specification gets completed, we will focus on providing a test suite.
 The plan is to make it part of the [LDP one](https://github.com/w3c/ldp-testsuite).

-That's all folks.   (and thanks Andrei for reviewing drafts of this blog)
+That's all folks.   (and thanks Andrei for reviewing drafts for this post)